At Stewarts, we are committed to protecting your privacy. Set out below is an explanation of how we use your information.

 - Network and information security

-‘Special category personal data’ will be processed for one or more of the following purposes:
+‘Special category personal data’, which is sensitive data pertaining to things like your health, ethnic origin or sexual orientation, will also be processed for one or more of the following purposes:

 - To carry out our legal and regulatory obligations under employment, social security or social protection law

 - Where it is substantially in the public interest (such as workforce and job applicant diversity monitoring in order to ensure equality of opportunity and treatment)

 - To establish, exercise or defend legal claims